 Background and Professional Interests

-Dr. Schultz is engaged in many KU Work Group projects as director, researcher, or advisor.
+Dr. Schultz is engaged in many Center projects as director, researcher, or advisor.